Financing a Stay Abroad

 - Only for StaMi - applications: Annual income (incl. parental support) on average max.
 15,000 euros before the stay

-- You will be informed about the decision as early as possible (usually in the summer semester in February and in the winter semester at the beginning of August).
+- You get information about the decision as early as possible (usually in the summer semester in February and in the winter semester in mid-July).

 For further questions please contact the International Office.